 for Keck Telescope Time

-Each user community, University of California, Caltech,
+Each user community, University of California, Caltech, NASA,

-individual institution request forms, to the appropriate TAC.
+the individual institution request forms, to the appropriate TAC.
 This form is

 used, once a given proposal has been allotted time by its TAC, to concatenate